Pistonite/teleparse/book/src/intro.md

 ## Features

 - Utilizes Rust's powerful proc-macro system to simplify language declaration, ensuring excellent synergy between data structures and the language being parsed.
 There's no need to learn a DSL for parser declaration.
-- Includes an LL(1) top-down, non-recursive descent parser.
+- Includes an LL(1) top-down, recursive-descent, non-back-tracking parser.
 The grammar can be verified as LL(1) through generated tests.
 - Offers utilities for parsing common language constructs, such as optional symbols and symbol-delimited lists, with built-in error detection and recovery.
 - No separate build tool needed to generate parser code.